tildearrow/furnace/papers/doc/2-interface/components.md

        DOWN
 ```

-drag your mouse cursor to any of the options to dock the window.
+Drag your mouse cursor to any of the options to dock the window.

-if you drag the window to `CENTER`, the window will be maximized to cover the workspace (if you do this on the workspace), or it will appear as another tab (if you do this on a window).
+If you drag the window to `CENTER`, the window will be maximized to cover the workspace (if you do this on the workspace), or it will appear as another tab (if you do this on a window).

-otherwise the window will be split in two, with the first half covered by the window you docked and the second half covered by the other window.
+Otherwise the window will be split in two, with the first half covered by the window you docked and the second half covered by the other window.

-when a window is docked, its title bar turns into a tab bar, and the function provided by the "collapse" triangle at the top left changes.
+When a window is docked, its title bar turns into a tab bar, and the function provided by the "collapse" triangle at the top left changes.

-if this triangle is clicked, a menu will appear with a single option: "Hide tab bar".
+If this triangle is clicked, a menu will appear with a single option: "Hide tab bar".
-selecting this option will hide the tab bar of that window.
+Selecting this option will hide the tab bar of that window.
-to bring it back, click on the top left corner.
+To bring it back, click on the top left corner.

-to undock a window, drag its tab away from where it is docked. then it will be floating again.
+To undock a window, drag its tab away from where it is docked. then it will be floating again.

-## text fields
+## Text fields

 TODO: image

-text fields are able to hold... text.
+Text fields are able to hold... text.

-click on a text field to start editing, and click away to stop editing.
+Click on a text field to start editing, and click away to stop editing.

-the following keyboard shortcuts work while on a text field:
+The following keyboard shortcuts work while on a text field:

 - `Ctrl-X`: cut
 - `Ctrl-C`: copy